 2.19 The proposition that trial by a court which is not independent and impartial would amount to a flagrant denial of justice does not appear to be disputed by the Minister, by the Polish Government in their observations to the Court of Justice, or by the Polish issuing judicial authorities.
-This is perhaps unsurprising, given the prominence and emphasis given to the right to be heard by "an independent and impartial tribunal" by both Article 47 of the Charter of Fundamental Rights and Article 6(1) of the ECHR.28
+This is perhaps unsurprising, given the prominence and emphasis given to the right to be heard by "an independent and impartial tribunal" by both Article 47 of the Charter of Fundamental Rights and Article 6(1) of the ECHR.

-28 However, it is interesting to note the comments of a Divisional High Court of England and Wales in Government of Rwanda v.
-Nteziryayo [2017] EWHC 1912 (Admin) to the effect that a lack of independence in a judge can be mitigated with the result that trial before that judge would not amount to a "flagrant" breach of fair trial rights:
+&lt;sup>28 However, it is interesting to note the comments of a Divisional High Court of England and Wales in Government of Rwanda v.
+Nteziryayo [2017] EWHC 1912 (Admin) to the effect that a lack of independence in a judge can be mitigated with the result that trial before that judge would not amount to a "flagrant" breach of fair trial rights: "97.
+The second point is that we cannot accept that prejudice or bias in a tribunal or judiciary, no doubt almost

-[&]quot;97.
-The second point is that we cannot accept that prejudice or bias in a tribunal or judiciary, no doubt almost always arising from political or other pressure, can never amount to a flagrant denial of justice.
+97. The second point is that we cannot accept that prejudice or blas in a tribunal or judiciary, no abubt almost always arising from political or other pressure, can never amount to a flagrant denial of justice.
 That would seem to